uber-archive/makisu/README.md

 ```
 Note:
 * Docker socket mount is optional.
 It's used together with `--load` for loading images back into Docker daemon for convenience of local development.
 So does the mount to /makisu-storage, which is used for local cache.
 * The `--modifyfs-true` option let Makisu assume ownership of the filesystem inside the container.
-Additional files that doesn't belong to the base image will get deleted at the beginning of build.
+Additional files that doesn't belong to the base image will be overwritten at the beginning of build.

 ## Makisu on Kubernetes